 Annoying ‘好吧’

-Let’s look at the following example between a boy and girl:
+Let’s look at the following example between

 Shall we go to theater tomorrow?